What is an Applicant Tracking System?

 Almost never

 Have contingencies developed for unexpected events, like an unexpected absence by a panel member, a Wi-Fi outage (for digital interviews), a snow day, or a fire alarm during the panel interview.
-Again, the key is to create nearly identical interview conditions for each candidate.
+Again, the key is to create consistent interview conditions for each candidate.

-If you follow all these steps, your interview plan should have:
+If you follow these steps, your interview plan should have:

 Your pre-interview preparations ensure everyone is on the same page.
 It will include a discussion about the competencies and the interview format itself.
 It may include information about the number of candidates and the time commitment involved.